miaow2/netbox-config-diff/docs/colliecting-diffs.md

 !!! note
     Only synced DataSources are acceptable

+!!! note
+    Diff replaces sequences of 3 or more empty lines with one empty line

 If in your DataSource config names are different from the hostnames of the devices, you can specify config name with Jinja2 template in `Name template` field.
  Reference device with `{{ object }}` variable.